 On Nov.
 8 Peekskill voters will have a lot of choices to make.
 There are three open Common Council seats and the mayor is also up for reelection.

-Democratic candidates Kathleen Talbot and Darren Rigger are Bennett’s running mates for the Council seats.
+Democratic candidates Kathleen Talbot, Darren Rigger and Don Bennett (incumbent) are running for the Council seats.
 Mayor Mary Foster is running for re-election into what would be her third 2-year term.

 Republican candidates Joe Brady, Steve Woods and Barbara Kerasiotes are running for the Council seats and Tony Washington is running for mayor.